Mindego Hill Grand Opening - Thursday, March 30

 Location and Background

 The Mindego Gateway Project is a partnership between the Midpeninsula Regional Open Space District and Peninsula Open Space Trust (POST) to expand and enhance access and recreation activities at the spectacular Mindego Area.
-The project will also include construction of the Ancient Oaks Trail connection to Russian Ridge, and the soon-to-open trail to the top of Mindego Hill.
+The project will also includes construction of the Ancient Oaks Trail connection to Russian Ridge, and the soon-to-open trail to the top of Mindego Hill.

 Current trail access for hiking, biking, and equestrians is available by following a portion of Mindego Hill Trail (.5 miles) to Charquin Trail (1.3 miles).
 This connection will bring you to center of Russian Ridge Open Space Preserve.
 Mindego Gateway can be reached by traveling four miles south east of the Town of La Honda along Alpine Road in unincorporated San Mateo County.